-Participants can download the logfiles for training and validation from this site http://indoorloc.uji.es/ipin2016track3/.
-Using that logfiles, the competitors can tests and tune their algorithms.
-The logfiles are provided 'as is', so the competitor decides which data is used for training and which data is used for validation.
+Participants can download the training, validation and evaluation logfiles from this site http://indoorloc.uji.es/ipin2017track3/.
+Using that training and validation logfiles, the competitors can tests and tune their algorithms.
 Whenever the competition team feels confident with the data and his preliminary processing results, they should as soon as possible to formalize its participation by registering to the competition via the IPIN general registration process (detailed in step 3).